ArtVsTheWorld/CFB27-Jersey-ReNumber-Tool/README.md

 # Credit

-Thank you to chunky for open sourcing his recruit commitment tool which gave me a good example project to look at since this is the first tool I've made.
-And to KivJoy for pointing me in the right directions and for his coaching carousel tool that I also used as an example project
+Special thanks to **chunky** for open-sourcing his Recruit Commitment Tool, which gave me a great example project to learn from while building my first tool.

+Thanks also to **KivJoy** for pointing me in the right direction throughout development and for showing me his Coaching Carousel Tool, which I also used as a reference.

 ---